Three50seven/benoli-homelab/servers/benolilab/vmdocker/vmdocker.md

 # Create Docker Container called volume-backup-wrapper for custom volume backup scripts
 - This is a wrapper container for the offen\docker-volume-backup container
+- Here are some common script commands for testing/debugging the docker container:
 ```
 # Test-drive the app - make sure DRY_RUN is set to true in backup.env file before running the run-backup.sh script if you just want to test the command output
 	docker compose run --rm -it volume-backup-wrapper /bin/sh